 Ruby writes from the Philippines.
-She teaches communication courses.
-She has an MA in Education and currently pursues a PhD in English Lit.
+She teaches education and communication courses in HEI.
+Ruby holds an MA in Education.

 What is Modern Poetry?